mahehu/deeplearning_issues/README.md

 # deeplearning_issues
-Count github issues for popular repos and plot a graph
+Count github issues for popular deeplearning repos and plot a graph.

+Parts of code are from https://github.com/MorrisJobke/github-issue-counter See prerequisites from there.